J&J tops 4Q earnings forecasts as profit, revenue slip

 Analysts expected earnings of $2.23 per share on $23.9 billion in revenue, according to FactSet.

-J&J wound up making about $20.9 billion last year on $93.8 billion in revenue.
-A dozen drugs topped $1 billion in sales.
+J&J wound up making about $17.9 billion last year on $94.9 billion in revenue.
+A total of 15 drugs topped $1 billion in sales.
 That includes top-seller Stelara for psoriasis and other inflammatory disorders.
 It totaled $9.7 billion in sales.

 For 2023, the company expects adjusted earnings of between $10.40 and $10.60 per share.
-That range that starts off well above Wall Street expectations for $10.33 per share.
+That range starts off well above Wall Street expectations for $10.33 per share.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy